Maece97/EDPOA/README.md

     - Wrote the code for the final Transaction Workflow, including all Spring services, as well as the design of the workflow in BPMN and its implementation in Camunda
   - Kristófer:
     - Wrote the initial version of the Transaction service before it was converted to the Camunda implementation

+### Assignment 2

+- Architecture & Theory

+  - Marcel:
+    - Discussed the system structure and its fit with the course concepts
+    - Wrote the documentation for the Transaction Postprocessing topology and his reflections
+    - Reviewed all the documentation and the ADRs
+  - Jonas:
+    - Collected topics and concepts relevant to our project which need to be considered and might need an ADR
+    - Discussed the system structure and its fit with the course
+    - Wrote the documentation for the Transaction Preprocessing topology and his reflections
+    - Reviewed the documentation and the ADRs
+    - Finalsed documentation
+  - Kristófer:
+    - Collected topics and concepts relevant to our project which need to be considered and might need an ADR
+    - Discussed the system structure and its fit with the course
+    - Wrote the documentation for the Fraud Preprocessing topology and his reflections
+    - Finalsed documentation

+- Implementation:
+  - Marcel:
+    - Set up the Avro registry and everything surrounding the usage of Avro
+    - Integrated the microservices and tested the system flow
+    - Wrote the code for the Transaction Postprocessing and the Transaction Faker services
+  - Jonas:
+    - Wrote the code for the Transaction Preprocessing service
+    - Integrated the Transaction Preprocessing service with the Transaction service (Camunda workflow)
+  - Kristófer:
+    - Wrote the code for the Fraud Preprocessing service